jg-digital-media/learning_companion_app/readme.md

   + Persistence

-    + Save user’s styling preferences with `localStorage`
+    + Save user’s styling preferences with `localStorage`.
+WordPress does also provide out of the box support for backend database persistence.

-  + Label Example: "Demonstrates: Styling via JavaScript, CSS Variables, Local Storage"

 [Back to Top](#learning-companion-app)